WebsyIO/blog-posts/ten-design-tips.md

 ![Laughing monkeys](https://media4.giphy.com/media/26tPo9rksWnfPo4HS/200.webp?cid=82a1493bi0h34zffclbevt0kdwjceozz96pt4e267uu8kvj5&ep=v1_gifs_trending&rid=200.webp&ct=g)

 ### 6. Contact.
 If after a chance encounter, a shared drink or two and an evident connection, you leave without a trace... go pick up the pieces of your dignity.
 You’ll never know if it could have been something more.
-Provide a call-to-action, provide many, with forms and buttons to help keep people engaged.
+Provide forms to help people get in touch and keep engaged.
 That's when you’ll catch their attention.\
 \
 [![Click]][Link]